johnjoemcbob/GMod-Summer-2018/README.md

 There is still stack overflow bug however...
 I'm going try to fix it a bit later

+Upd from 14.01.2022 - Finds out, the gamemode isn't actually random, i'm not sure what the problem is exactly, but i'm going to try to fix it

 ## Original Text

 The Prickly Team entry to the Summer of 2018 GmodStore Garry's Mod Gamemode Competition